pingcap/docs-cn/tidb-cloud/use-htap-cluster.md

 # Use an HTAP Cluster

 [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) means Hybrid Transactional/Analytical Processing.
-The HTAP cluster in TiDB Cloud is composed of [TiKV](https://tikv.org), a row-based storage engine designed for transactional processing, and [TiFlash](https://docs.pingcap.com/tidb/stable/tiflash-overview)<sup>beta</sup>, a columnar storage designed for analytical processing.
-Your application data is first stored in TiKV and then replicated to TiFlash<sup>beta</sup> via the Raft consensus algorithm.
+The HTAP cluster in TiDB Cloud is composed of [TiKV](https://tikv.org), a row-based storage engine designed for transactional processing, and [TiFlash](https://docs.pingcap.com/tidb/stable/tiflash-overview), a columnar storage designed for analytical processing.
+Your application data is first stored in TiKV and then replicated to TiFlash via the Raft consensus algorithm.
 So it is real time replication from the row store to the columnar store.

-With TiDB Cloud, you can create an HTAP cluster easily by specifying one or more TiFlash<sup>beta</sup> nodes according to your HTAP workload.
-If the TiFlash<sup>beta</sup> node count is not specified when you create the cluster or you want to add more TiFlash<sup>beta</sup> nodes, you can change the node count by [scaling the cluster](/tidb-cloud/scale-tidb-cluster.md).
+With TiDB Cloud, you can create an HTAP cluster easily by specifying one or more TiFlash nodes according to your HTAP workload.
+If the TiFlash node count is not specified when you create the cluster or you want to add more TiFlash nodes, you can change the node count by [scaling the cluster](/tidb-cloud/scale-tidb-cluster.md).

 > **Note:**
 >
-> A Developer Tier cluster has one TiFlash<sup>beta</sup> node by default and you cannot change the number.
+> A Developer Tier cluster has one TiFlash node by default and you cannot change the number.

-TiKV data is not replicated to TiFlash<sup>beta</sup> by default.
-You can select which table to replicate to TiFlash<sup>beta</sup> using the following SQL statement:
+TiKV data is not replicated to TiFlash by default.
+You can select which table to replicate to TiFlash using the following SQL statement:

 {{< copyable "sql" >}}